positron-solutions/transient-showcase/README.md

 If it's holding a function, that function will be used as a backup during initialization in case there is no prefix or it has nothing in its `:scope` slot.

-<a id="orgd80afc0"></a>
+<a id="org4ba6e1b"></a>

 ## Custom Infix Types

 Not everything is a string or boolean.
 You may want to represent complex objects in your transient infixes.
 If your objects can be re-hydrated from some serialized ID, you may want history support.

-If you need to set and display a custom type, use the simple OOP techniques of [EIEIO](#org5008e1e).
-Also check the [suffix value methods](transient#Suffix Value Methods) section of the transient manual.
+If you need to set and display a custom type, use the simple OOP techniques of [EIEIO](#org08843f5).
+Also check the [suffix value methods](info:transient#Suffix Value Methods) section of the transient manual.
 The following example applies these ideas.

 **Essential behaviors for your custom infix:**